DonAvery/customer-marketing-project/README.md

 - Ensemble and Random Forest - tuned `n_estimators`, `max_depth` and `min_samples_leaf`
 - XGBoost - tuned `num_boost_rounds`, `eta`, `max_depth` and `min_child_weight`

-## To run the project
+## Run the Project

 Create a folder where you will clone the GitHub repository into

-Clone this repository
+Clone this repository `git clone https://github.com/DonAvery/customer-marketing-project`

+`cd customer-marketing-project/files`

 Run `conda env create -f environment.yml'

-Use the requirements.txt to install dependencies

-Change directory to the customer-marketing-project folder
+`conda activate eval`

+If you don't yet have Docker installed then you will have to install it using `pip install docker`

+I have also uploaded a requirements.txt you might need on a Windows system.

+cd back to the customer marketing project and start the notebook service `jupyter notebook`.

-Start a Jupyter notebook and open "Data-Prep-Clean-EDA.ipynb" to view the data ingestion, data prep and EDA.
+Change folders in the notebook service to notebooks and open "Data-Prep-Clean-EDA.ipynb" to view the data ingestion, data prep and EDA.

 Open the "Model-Training-Tuning-and-Selection.ipynb" to see the tuning and training.

 The Best Model & BentoML Save.ipynb is what I created a python script from.
-You can either run this notebook or run the customer-marketing.py file to create the bentoml model.

-When ready for deployment run the Best Model & BentoML Save notebook.

-After running the BentoML notebook you can start setting up the deployment.
+## Deployment and Testing

+Change into the "files" directory and run `python3 train.py`, which will create the BentoML model.

-Run `bentoml build` inside the folder with the files from the files directory.
+Run `bentoml build` inside the files folder.
+Upon completetion you should see "Successfully build Bento(tag="cust_marketing_classifier:shqowjebwkeyypd2").
+The tag will actually be something different for you.conda

 Run `bentoml containerize <tag>` the tag will be given to you after the build.

 Run `docker run -it --rm -p 3000:3000 <tag> serve --production`, this line will be given after docker run, copy and paste it.

-Copy the json from the locustfile.py and use http://0.0.0.0:8089 to post that json file into the get portion of the page and see the results.
+Copy the json from the client.py and use http://0.0.0.0:8089 to post that json file into the get portion of the page and see the results.